fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

 ## Brief Introduction:

 Many of Amazon's shoppers depend on product reviews to make a purchase.
-Amazon makes these datasets publicly available ([data](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)).
+Amazon makes these review datasets publicly available ([data](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)).
 These datasets are quite large to be handled by local machines.
 Therefore the entire analysis on the product reviews will be completed on AWS cloud employing S3 Bucket (to store the dataset) and RDS (Relational Database System).

 ## Dataset:
 (1) Datasets chosen for the project include -